Belavkin-Staszewski Quantum Markov Chains: States saturating the data-processing inequality for the BS-entropy

 Notice that $\Phi_{B\to AB}$ is linear and completely positive but not trace preserving.
 This map has an interesting form when rewritten using the polar decomposition $\rho_{AB}^{1/2}\rho_B^{-1/2}=d_B^{1/2}W_{AB}\eta_{AB}^{1/2}$ where $W_{AB}$ is a unitary and $\eta_{AB}$ as in Eq.\ \eqref{definition_eta}.
 We then obtain

 which looks similarly to the Petz recovery map, but now with the additional unitary matrix $W_{AB}$ in between.
-Moreover, the following trace inequality shows that $\Phi_{B\to AB}$ can only increase the trace by a constant: for $X_B \geq 0$,
+Moreover, the following trace inequality shows that $\Phi_{B\to AB}$ can only increase the trace by a factor depending on the dimension of $A$: for $X_B \geq 0$,

 \begin{corollary} Let $\rho_{ABC}\in \cS(\cH_{ABC})$.
 Then $\rho_{ABC}$ is a BS-QMC if and only if $(\Phi_{B\to AB}\otimes \id_C)(\rho_{BC})=\rho_{ABC}$. \end{corollary} \begin{proof} Follows from Eq.\ \eqref{eq:FromBtoPhi} and the fact that $(\mathcal{B}_{B \rightarrow AB}\otimes \id_C)(\rho_{BC})=\rho_{ABC}$ if and only if $\rho_{ABC}$ is a BS-QMC. \end{proof}